nguyentp/aajp-ctr-prediction/README.md

 ## Quality Requirements

-1. Try to develop project in Python and Tensorflow (TF) with Keras API.
-   1. Why TF?
-It is popular and easy to use.
-TF supports production better than other frameworks.
-   2. Swich to other framework when there is no efficient implementation in Python and Tensorflow.
-2. Teams in FWI AAA can reference our project for ideas, results and code samples.
-3. Source code is runable, readable and we can extend it or re-write it into other frameworks easily.
+1. Source code is runable, readable and we can extend it or re-write it into other frameworks easily.
-4. Document is clear and well-organized.
+2. Document is clear and well-organized.
+3. Python is main programming language.

 ## Technical Requirements